IBM/aspera-cli/docs/README.erb.md

 By default, it uses the `direct` agent, which is basically a local `ascp`.
 Nevertheless, <%=tool%> does not come with `ascp` installed.
-This is the reason why it is advised to install the Aspera Transfer Daemon during installation (`<%=cmd%> config ascp install`).
+This is the reason why it is advised to install the Aspera Transfer Daemon during installation (`<%=cmd%> config transferd install`).

 By default, <%=tool%> uses the `ascp` binary found in **well known locations**, i.e. typical Aspera product installation paths.